Jahmah/Belly_button_bio-Dashboard/README.md

 ## Summary
 An interactive dashboard of belly-button microbes found on a voluntered sample of human bodies.
-Data is served from a Python Flask application and displayed dynamically with the aid of D3 and HTML.
+Data is served from a Python Flask application and displayed dynamically with the aid of Plotly and HTML.

 ## Getting Started